-Number of lost workdays-1g
+Number of lost workdays-1f

 The impact of work-related injuries cannot be underestimated.
 Employees injured at work not only affect the department but can disrupt the personal lives of MoDOT employees and their families.
 Measuring lost workdays shows more than a number on a chart.
 These are people whose lives can be changed by a split second of inattention or poor preparation.
 Watching this number fall over the years shows us that something is going right.
-Through the third quarter of 2013, the total number of lost workdays has dropped nearly 51 percent from the same period in 2012.
+Through the first half of 2013, the total number of lost workdays has dropped nearly 49 percent from the same period in 2012.
 Two motor vehicle incidents caused by a third party accounted for 30 percent of the lost workdays.
 These occurred in the Southeast District.
 The Kansas City, St. Louis and Southeast Districts each incurred an injury in which the employee was struck by MoDOT equipment or materials.
-These accounted for 21 percent of the lost workdays.
-Another 12 percent of the lost workdays were attributable to two incidents involving an employee exiting MoDOT equipment.
-These occurred in the Northeast and Southeast Districts.
+These accounted for 24 percent of the lost workdays.
+Another 10 percent of the lost workdays were attributable to one incident in the Northeast District involving an employee exiting MoDOT equipment.